0sAND1s/HCDisk/README.md

 - [baud rate]: baud rate for COM, default is 4800
 If one of the blocks is a Program block, the loaded blocks for that block are also sent and the BASIC loader is updated to match IF1 synthax.
 So it automatically does TAP to IF1 uploading.

+Examples:
+	putif1 Dizzy1 COM1 9600		- uploads file/block named Dizzy1 to COM1 port using baud rate 9600; if Dizzy1 is BASIC program, loaded blocks will also be uploaded

 getif1  - Get a single file from IF1 trough the COM port
 - \<file name>: file name for the received file